Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Do you need a FUN simple elementary music project?
 Make an ocean drum then create accompaniments for any song about the sea.

 Are you looking for a FUN simple music project for your elementary music classroom?
-Making an ocean drum is a project which can be accomplished in one class session or you can expand the activity to be included as a part of a larger unit.
+Making an ocean drum is a project that can be completed in one class session or incorporated into a more extensive unit.
 Ocean drums are easy to make and play.
 They create a perfect accompaniment for any song about the sea.

-Do you want to offer your students more options to create different types of homemade instruments?
+Do you want to offer your students more options to create various types of homemade instruments?
 Check out this blog post with 9 Activities for Recycled Rhythm Instruments.

 How to Make an Ocean Drum | Elementary Music Class Project